Get started on a graduate degree while still an undergraduate!

 First year of graduate school

-- Start graduate school transferring up to nine graduate credits earned as an undergraduate.
+- Start graduate school transferring up to 22 graduate credits earned as an undergraduate.

 All application materials are submitted through the online OSU Graduate Application System.
 Review details on starting the AMP application process.
 The application fee will be waived.